projectcalico/calicoctl/CONTRIBUTING.md

 If you create a pull request, our automated UT and STs will be run over your change.
 We will not accept changes that do not consistently pass our automated test suites.
 It is vital that our master branch be passing tests at all times.
+If you tests are failing the automated tests and you don't believe they should be, you may need to rebase your branch off the latest master.

 Read the [Building and testing calico-containers images guide](docs/Building.md) for details on running the UTs and STs.